ShivarWeb Resources & Recommendations

 No idea how to navigate the choices to find what’s best for you?
 Take the Domain Registrar Quiz!

 Your website “lives” on a website hosting server.
 There’s a million of these companies (and I review a good many here).
 You’re looking for a solid balance of performance, reliability, customer service – all at a sensible price point.
 There is no such thing as a “best web host” – it all depends on your goals, budget, priorities & preferences.
 That said, here are my recommendations for the majority of website owners.

 HostGator – The company that hosts my personal site & some of my personal projects.
 Amazing price point, great service, and great performance – they are my recommendation for most website owners.
-Use the promo code swampland25 at check out to get 25% percent off your entire order.
+Get 45% off your plan here.

 Web Hosting Hub – InMotion’s sister brand focused on starter websites.
 They have an amazing price point, a great product and a core focus on beginner and new website owners.
 Here’s my Web Hosting Hub Review.

 Bluehost – The company that many of my clients use.
 They are the “name-brand” host, especially in the WordPress world.
 They focus on solid support, a clean interface, a full product suite, and are often a good fit for many website owners.
 Get a Basic Plan for $2.95 here.